 Types of Presentations

 Abstracts are accepted for technical sessions of 30 minutes in length or workshops that are longer.
 Workshops are encouraged to be hands on with all supplies provided by the trainer.
-Students are encouraged to submit poster applications.
+Students are encouraged to submit poster applications online using this link.

 Benefits of Presenting